-Dr. Brian Linton and Dr. Ed Davis are your trusted general dentists in Peachtree City, GA.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your trusted general dentists in Peachtree City, GA.
 When you experience a dental emergency, you can rely on the entire team at Linton Dental to provide you with the care you need to restore your dental health.
 We recommend calling us immediately if you are experiencing a dental emergency.
 Here are some frequently asked questions we receive regarding emergency dentistry:

 What should I do with a knocked-out tooth?

 If a permanent tooth becomes dislodged, try to locate it immediately.
 Pick the tooth up by the crown, avoiding touching the roots.
 Place the tooth back into its original socket if you can.
 Otherwise, place the tooth in a cup of milk and bring it with you to your emergency dentistry appointment.
-Dr. Linton and Dr. Davis will attempt to reattach the tooth if it is still viable once you make it to our office.
+Dr. Linton, Dr. Voelker, or Dr. Davis will attempt to reattach the tooth if it is still viable once you make it to our office.

 My gums are bleeding.
 Is this an emergency?